Skip to main content

 {"id": "UltraRAG", "title": "UltraRAG", "contents": "xxxxx"}

-PDF to Image Conversion
+PDF to Image

-In multimodal RAG scenarios, one common approach is to convert document pages directly into images and perform retrieval and generation on the full visual input.
+In multi-modal RAG scenarios, one approach is to directly convert document pages into images and perform retrieval and generation in the form of complete images.
+The advantage of this method is that it can preserve the document’s layout, format, and visual structure, making retrieval and understanding closer to real reading scenarios.

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3bexamples/build_image_corpus.yaml